8 Frequently Asked Questions About Alzheimer's Disease

-- Are there any sources of financial help for people with Alzheimer's or their caregivers?
+- Where can I find financial help for people with Alzheimer's disease or their caregivers?

 1. What is the difference between Alzheimer's disease and dementia?

 Alzheimer's disease is a type of dementia.
 Dementia is a loss of thinking, remembering, and reasoning skills that interferes with a person's daily life and activities.
 Alzheimer's disease is the most common cause of dementia among older people.
 Other types of dementia include frontotemporal disorders and Lewy body dementia.

 2. What are the early signs of Alzheimer's disease?

 Memory problems are typically one of the first signs of Alzheimer's disease, though different people may have different initial symptoms.
 A decline in other aspects of thinking, such as finding the right words, vision/spatial issues, and impaired reasoning or judgment, may also signal the very early stages of Alzheimer's disease.

 Mild cognitive impairment, or MCI, is a condition that can also be an early sign of Alzheimer's disease—but not everyone with MCI will develop Alzheimer's.
 In addition to memory problems, movement difficulties and problems with the sense of smell have been linked to MCI.
 If you have MCI, it’s important to see a doctor or specialist regularly to monitor any changes in memory or thinking .